-Physical Space:

-Select a site that will accommodate a large influx of people to include parents and/or spouses and district representatives.
+Physical Space: Select a site that will accommodate a large influx of people to include parents and/or spouses and district representatives.

-Containment:

-Ensure that the site does not permit access by the media and is isolated from the Incident Command Post (I.C.P.),

-Emergency Operation Center (E.O.C.), and student body.
+Containment: Ensure that the site does not permit access by the media and is isolated from the Incident Command Post, Emergency Operation Center, and student body.

-Necessary

-Accommodations:

-Select a location that permits direct access to rest rooms and telephones and allows for the serving of refreshments.
+Necessary Accommodations Select a location that permits direct access to rest rooms and telephones and allows for the serving of refreshments.
 Several rooms should be made available for grieving family members and counseling sessions.

-Support Personnel/

-Agencies:

-If the situation warrants, station counselors, members of the clergy, medical personnel and Critical Incident Stress enforcement/emergency services representative should be at the site also.
+Support Personnel/Agencies If the situation warrants, station counselors, members of the clergy, medical personnel and Critical Incident Stress Debriefing Team at the reception center.
+A law enforcement/emergency services representative should be at the site also.